geovedi/book-notes/2023/8-rules-of-love.notes.md

 - Check-In and Preparation for Love
   - Suggests setting aside time for self-reflection and self-care at the beginning and end of each day.
   - Recommends choosing a daily action to improve the day and evaluating its impact in the evening.
-- Conclusion
-  - Summarizes the key concepts explored in the text: preparing for love through self-examination, understanding influences, and addressing emotional gaps.
-  - Emphasizes that love grows through practice, leading to recognizing, defining, developing, and embracing love.

 ### Write a Love Letter to Yourself
 - Importance of Self-Awareness through Writing